 Stainless steel is used for the exterior layers of clad cookware, meaning it has an aluminum (or sometimes copper) heating core surrounded by stainless.
 This configuration makes for durable and usually induction compatible cookware.
 The combination of excellent heating and durable exterior makes stainless steel cookware our choice for the best all-around cookware.
 However, there are hundreds of brands (maybe thousands), and they are not all good quality.
 We talk about this in several of our reviews, and will recommend a few good quality brands below.

 Aluminum is cheap, abundant, and has excellent heating properties, so it is used in many types of cookware.

 Types of Aluminum Cookware

-The table above shows all the types of cookware that contain aluminum (there may be others, but these are the most common).
-In this section, we go into more detail about what they are.
+The table above shows all the types of cookware that contain aluminum: there may be others, but these are the most common.
+In this section, we go into more detail about each one and show examples of them.